 Good sex is all about the turn on that stems from everything that happens that has nothing to do with being physical.
 And, when you have good sex, it connects you in a deeper, more meaningful way.
 And then, the good sex sustains the giving to each other and the cycle continues.
 It’s a beautiful thing.

-In closing, remember that it’s pretty easy to be a giver.
+In closing, remember that when it comes to givers and takers in relationships, it’s pretty easy to be a giver.
 It doesn’t have to cost a lot of money and it doesn’t even require a lot of time.
 Being a giver entails being thoughtful: thinking to yourself, ‘What would make him or her happy?
 What does he or she need right now?
 What will help their pain?
 What will motivate them?
 What will make him or her feel good about themselves?’
 It can be anything—even a handwritten Post-it note.

 If you haven’t read the children’s book, “The Giving Tree” by Shel Silverstein, it is truly the most basic lesson on giving.
 To the takers, the giver will eventually stop giving.
 To the givers, you are angels.
 Thank you!